sarahkcarpenter/llm-evaluation-meaning-failures/README.md

 Each layer assumes the previous layer handled the risk.
 Over time, small inconsistencies compound into system-level drift.

+In practice, the more dangerous failures are when:
+- outputs are fluent and well-structured
+- but the underlying meaning has shifted

+Evaluation workflows frequently reward speed and agreement over discernment, allowing subtle errors to pass through undetected.
+Over time, this leads to drift in model behavior and degradation in system reliability.

+The core issue is not just accuracy.
+It is whether the model preserves intended meaning under real-world conditions.

 ## Evaluation Stack

 This framework evaluates model behavior across three layers: